CASC files interim application in SC against WhatsApp payments go-ahead

-Delhi-based thinktank Centre for Accountability and Systemic Change said WhatsApp’s “unlawful trials” for its payments services should stop, and that the RBI and National Payments Corporation of India (NPCI) should put on record the permission granted for the pilot, including all communication between RBI, NCPI and WhatsApp regarding the same.
+Delhi-based thinktank Centre for Accountability and Systemic Change said WhatsApp’s “unlawful trials” for its payments services should stop, and that the RBI and National Payments Corporation of India (NPCI) should put on record the permission granted for the pilot, including all communication between RBI, NPCI and WhatsApp regarding the same.
 The thinktank said this in an interim application (see below) filed in the Supreme Court on February 10.
 CASC had petitioned the Supreme Court in July 2018 about WhatsApp’s failure to comply with Indian laws, including its failure to appoint a grievance officer, and this is a fresh application to the existing petition.
 This development comes after RBI and NPCI have green-lit the launch of WhatsApp’s payments service.

 WhatsApp started a UPI payments service pilot in February 2018, in partnership with ICICI Bank.
 We have reached out to WhatsApp for comment, and shall update the story when they respond.